nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 where `MODEL_NAME` will be the name of the config file you used to train the model, plus any suffix that was given in this config, e.g. `window_door_config_yolov8m_wd`.

-The metaflow files are in this location: https://s3.console.aws.amazon.com/s3/buckets/open-jobs-lake?prefix=metaflow/FloorPlanYolo/&region=eu-west-1
+The metaflow files are in [this location](https://s3.console.aws.amazon.com/s3/buckets/open-jobs-lake?prefix=metaflow/FloorPlanYolo/&region=eu-west-1).

 ### 📓 Configs